Briojas/LudOS/docs/unsigned-deployment.md

 journalctl -u ludos-gamescope-display.service -n 50

 # You should see:
-# - Gamescope started in headless mode on :99
+# - Gamescope started in headless mode (creates :0 and :1)
 # - NVIDIA GPU detected and initialized
 # - Virtual display ready for capture